 - Show your child the scissors and explain what the scissors are used for.
 “These are scissors.
 We use scissors to cut paper like this.
 Would you like to try?”

 - Hand the scissors to your child.
 If willing, help position the hands.
 If not willing, try to continue keeping kid scissors available for more practice.
 You will see improvements in grip over time.

 - If your child needs help holding the scissors, place a smiley face on the thumbnail (pictured below) to encourage the thumb to stay up when cutting.

 - Show your child how to walk with scissors and where to put the scissors away after cutting.
 We like to keep ours in the art cart.

 - Allow scissors to be accessible.
-You can set limits or boundaries when using the scissors, but I have found making child-friendly scissors part of the normal routine helps with cutting curiosity.
+You can set limits or boundaries when using the scissors, but I have found making child-friendly scissors part of the everyday routine helps with cutting curiosity.

-- After practicing cutting paper, begin to introduce some of these other ideas listed below.
+- After practicing cutting paper, begin introducing some of these other ideas listed below.